philipgriffin/vscode-angular-enterprise/README.md

 ## Description

-Angular Enterprise is a curation of Visual Studio Code extensions to assist in developing enterprise-grade Angular applications.
+Angular Enterprise is a curation of Visual Studio Code extensions, settings and key bindings to assist in developing enterprise-grade Angular applications.
 Once installed, Angular Enterprise will preload your IDE with the below extensions.
 All extensions, the global workspace and key bindings will then be preconfigured for optimal performance.

 ## Install